linode/docs/docs/platform/object-storage/how-to-use-object-storage-acls-and-bucket-policies/index.md

 ## Before You Begin

 -  This guide will use the [s3cmd](https://s3tools.org/s3cmd) command line utility to interact with Object Storage.
-For s3cmd installation and configuration instructions, visit our [How to Use Object Storage](https://www.linode.com/docs/platform/object-storage/how-to-use-object-storage/#install-and-configure-s3cmd) guide.
+For s3cmd installation and configuration instructions, visit our [How to Use Object Storage](/docs/platform/object-storage/how-to-use-object-storage/#install-and-configure-s3cmd) guide.

 -  You'll need the canonical ID of every user you wish to grant additional permissions to.
-To find the canonical ID, issue the following command, targeting a bucket on the account of the user you would like to grant access to (you will need to configure s3cmd to use this user's access tokens).
-For example, if you would like the user Tux to be able to access your bucket, you will first need to run the following command on a bucket owned by Tux as Tux.
-Replace `acl-example` with the name of the bucket:
+The users can either run this command and share their canonical ID with you, or you can run this command yourself if you have use of their access tokens (you will need to cofigure s3cmd to use their access tokens instead of your own).
+In either case, replace `acl-example` with the name of the bucket:

         s3cmd info s3://acl-example